Cellular $E_k$-algebras: -algebras and -modules

 on the final copy.
 As above, this descends to a map $\overline{\gR} \otimes A(\gR) \to A(\gR)$, and defines a left $\overline{\gR}$-module structure.

 It is clear that these three module structures commute with each other in the sense described; Figure \ref{fig:example-special-left} may clarify these module structures and this fact.

-\begin{lemma} There is a zig-zag of weak equivalences of $\overline{\gR}$-bimodules between $A(\gR)$ and $\overline{\gR}$. \end{lemma} \begin{proof} Firstly, the inclusion $A^0(\gR) \to A(\gR)$ is a morphism of $\overline{\gR}$-$\ogR$-bimodules where the left $\gR$-module structure on $A(\gR)$ is the ``lower left'' one~(\ref{eq:3}), and we claim it is a weak equivalence.
-To see this, we will show that the morphism $i \colon V^0 \to V$ of right $E_2$-functors is a weak deformation retraction.
-This induces a weak deformation retraction of $A(\gR) $ to $A^0(\gR)$, and a homotopy equivalence induces a weak equivalence.
-The deformation retraction may be given by choosing, continuously in the data $a, b, c$, an isotopy from the identity map of $V_{a,b}^c$ to an embedding into $[-1-a, 1+b] \times [-1,0]$, and using this to move the centres of the little cubes: their diameters can be made sufficiently small that they stay disjoint and in $V_{a,b}^c$.
+\begin{lemma} There is a zig-zag of weak equivalences of $\overline{\gR}$-bimodules between $A(\gR)$ and $\overline{\gR}$. \end{lemma} \begin{proof} Firstly, the inclusion $A^0(\gR) \to A(\gR)$ is a morphism of $\overline{\gR}$-$\ogR$-bimodules where the left $\gR$-module structure on $A(\gR)$ is the ``lower left'' one~(\ref{eq:3}), and we claim that it is a weak equivalence.
+To see this, we will show that the inclusion $V^0 \subset V$ of right $E_2$-functors has a homotopy inverse as such.
+This then induces a homotopy inverse of $A^0(\gR) \to A(\gR)$, and a homotopy equivalence is a weak equivalence.

+The homotopy inverse is in fact given by a weak deformation retraction of $V$ into $V^0$, as follows.
+There is a path of self-embeddings of $V_{a,b}^c$ given by first scaling horizontally until it fits into $[-1,1] \times [-1,2]$, and then scaling vertically until it fits into $[-1,1] \times [-1,0]$; more formally, it is given by the 1-parameter family:

+This expression makes clear it depends continuously on $a,b,c$.
+We use this family of embeddings to define the homotopy